croquet/croquet-react/docs/top.md

 ## Tutorials

-You can start by taking the tutorials of simple application examples in the "TUTORIALS" section in the navigation bar.
+You can start by taking the tutorials of simple application examples in the "Tutorials" section in the navigation bar.

 * [Simple Counter]{@tutorial 1_React_Simple_Counter}
 * [Music Box]{@tutorial 2_React_Music_Box}